Quick Facts about New Zealand

 - Further education or tertiary education — higher and vocational education.

 New Zealand possesses a systematic government-approved education system.
 From early childhood education level in New Zealand to the globally recognized tertiary level of education, this student-centered program reflects the unique methods and diverse society that New Zealand holds up to.
 The most important growth stage of a child comes in the second level which includes primary schools, intermediate schools, and secondary schools.

-There are 8 state funded universities in New Zealand offering a large choice of degrees options and in technical vocational education.
+There are 8 state-funded universities in New Zealand offering a large choice of degrees options and in technical vocational education.
 Another important thing to remember is that the New Zealand tertiary education commission works completely for the benefit of students and provide career services from education to employment.

 The government has also implemented a lot of strict laws for securing the rights of international students and thus ensures the protection of overseas students.
 It should be also noted that, once the visa fee is paid, there will be a visa interview conducted by a Consular Officer of the NZ Embassy or Consulate.